section-engineering-education/engineering-education/content/articles/design-a-sign-up-and-login-gui-using-javafx/index.md

 The basics of the article include the following:

 - Knowledge and use of the Java language.
 - A Java IDE is set up in the machine.
-I recommend IntelliJ IDEA Community Edition, which is free and very interactive.
-The ultimate version also supports JavaFX.
+I recommend the latest version of IntelliJ IDEA Community Edition, which is free and very interactive.
+Download it [here](https://www.jetbrains.com/idea/download/).
+The latest ultimate version also supports JavaFX.
 - A stable internet connection.

+> Screenshot images found in the article are of the Intellij Ultimate `2021.2.2` version.

 ### What is JavaFX